tjd1234/cmpt225fall2023/assignments/a1/README.md

 //     in any way, and other and the new object do not share any values.
 If other
 //     is frozen, then the new object is also frozen.
 // Performance:
-//     The number of calls to contains or add_word should be proportional to the
+//     The running-time should be proportional to the number of words in other.
-//     length of other (or better).
 //
 Wordlist(const Wordlist& other);
 ```